rakhmad/quarkus-benchmark-iseiryu/README.md

 }' http://localhost:8080/send-money
 ```

 There are two versions of this API: synchronous and reactive.
-Running on my test machine (MBP 14 M1 Max 64GB RAM, macOS 14.5), the results are below:
+Running on my test machine (MBP 14 M1 Max, 64GB RAM, macOS 14.5), the results are below:
 - Synchronous